opencobra/cobrapy/release-notes/next-release.md

 ## Fixes

+COBRApy is now compatible with pydantic version 2.

 COBRApy is now compatible with the latest numpy versions and pin to a lower version has been removed.